HeshamHejazy/ArcadeGame/README.md

 This is a game built to test mind problem solving skills.

+# How to start the game

+Simply run "index.html" and enjoy your game.

 # Instructions

 use arrow keys to handle player moves.